Tel al-Sultan attack: Target of the attack

 Israel said the target of the attack was a "Hamas compound" with two senior Hamas officials, whom it identified as Yassin Rabia and Khaled Nagar.
 The IDF said they believed "there were no civilians" in the compound.
 IDF had earlier released surveillance footage that showed four people standing outside the structure the IDF said they targeted, raising questions on whether they knew of civilians nearby and accepted them as collateral damage.
 Israeli newspaper Haaretz stated the IDF struck a "dense" area.

 Satellite image analysis by India Today located the site of the airstrike to "Kuwait Peace Camp", leading the newspaper to conclude "satellite images show Israel targeting Rafah refugee camps".
 The Washington Post analyzed satellite imagery and found "more than a dozen tent-like structures" around the tin structures targeted.
 The Guardian located the attack to the "edge of rows of tents" of the Kuwaiti camp, and quoted a resident who said this location was "a medical point surrounded by a lot of tents, in an area with more than 4,000 people".
 A New York Times investigation concluded that Israel directly struck the camp, saying the metal structures targeted were part of the camp and intended for civilian use.
 In June, NBC News said that analysis of the attack and interviews with survivors indicated that Israeli commanders should have known there were civilians in the area of the strike.
 Al Jazeera's fact checking agency concluded the strike deliberately targeted the camp.
 The Palestinian Authority, Egypt, witnesses and multiple humanitarian groups also said Israel deliberately targeted the refugee camp.

 An investigation by Amnesty International found that Yassin Rabia, commander Khuweiled Ramadan, and at least two other Hamas militants were killed, while Khaled Nagar was only injured.
 It stated that, "Hamas and Islamic Jihad fighters were located in the internally-displaced persons’ camp, a location which displaced people believed was a designated 'humanitarian zone', with fighters knowingly endangering the lives of civilians."
+One source told Amnesty that there were fighters near tents and in a jeep, who may have been the target of the attack.
 However, Erika Guevara Rosas, senior director of Amnesty, noted that "The Israeli military would have been fully aware that the use of bombs that project deadly shrapnel across hundreds of metres and unguided tank shells would kill and injure a large number of civilians sheltering in overcrowded settings lacking protection."